Developer projects setup guide (BETA)

-Users who are not super admins can access development sandbox accounts by clicking the Profile picture in the top right of HubSpot, then clicking the Account selection menu and selecting the account.
+Once a non-super admin user has been granted access to a development sandbox, they can access it by clicking the Profile picture in the top right of HubSpot, then clicking the Account selection menu and selecting the account.

 To connect the development sandbox account to the CLI:

 - Follow the prompts to select your development sandbox account and get its access key.